254In61/role-aap-object-credential/README.md

    - You could have roles/requirements.yml if running on AAP.
    - Or simple install on your environment.

-Step 2: Define your variables in the structure below
+Step 2: Define your variables.
+See example-vars.yml

-- organization
-- description
-- list_of_credential_field
-    - name of credential
-    - credential type
-    - username
-    - password
-    - host

 Step 3: Call the role from your playbook.
+See example-playbook.yml

 # Example
 ## variables